MMW Program Staff & Faculty

 Preferred Pronouns: she/her/hers

-Degree: Previous: iBBA from Schulich School of Business, York University, Current: PhD Student in History
+Degree: Previous: iBBA from Schulich School of Business, York University, MA in History from UCSD, Current: PhD Candidate in History

 Department: History